zaxx-q/Expression-generator/README.md

 Place your character image in the same directory and name it `input.png` (or `.jpg`, `.jpeg`, `.webp`, etc.)

+#### Best Practices for Input Image

+For optimal results, your input image should have:

+- **Neutral expression** - A calm, neutral facial expression works best as the base
+- **Neutral pose** - Not overly posed or dynamic; a natural, relaxed stance

+**Important**: This input image sets the style and quality for all generated expressions.
+The core image should be really clear and really accurate to the character, as all other expressions will follow this style.
+Make sure you're happy with how it looks before proceeding.

+Some users prefer to use an A-pose for the basic expression, while others prefer something a little more in-character to start from.
+The choice of core pose is up to you - what matters most is that it's clear, accurate to your character, and represents the style you want all other expressions to follow.
+Having a good core expression will result in better quality expressions overall.

 ### Step 3: Run the Script

 ```bash